 * UK lawmaker calls for piracy claims probes

-* Australian newspaper, BBC allege piracy sabotaged TV rivals
+* Australian newspaper, BBC allege piracy sabotaged TV

 * News Corp's NDS unit denies Panorama claims